How long does it take to get a CDL?

 - Renewal: Renew 30 days before expiration to maintain continuous validity

-Common disqualifying conditions: Sleep apnea, uncontrolled diabetes, vision problems, high blood pressure, heart conditions
+Common disqualifying conditions: Sleep apnea, uncontrolled diabetes, vision problems, high blood pressure, heart conditions.

 What happens if I fail a DOT drug test?

-+Drug test failure = Immediate removal from safety-sensitive duties
++ Drug test failure = Immediate removal from safety-sensitive duties.

-- Immediate: Cannot drive commercially immediately
+- Immediate Effect: Cannot drive commercially immediately

 - FMCSA Clearinghouse: Violation recorded in national database